- What is the payment approval process?

 - Prevents duplicate or missed payments: Keeping payment records up to date helps businesses avoid errors

-Payment approval policy and settings
+Payment approval policies and thresholds

 The most effective approval flows assign different spending thresholds to different roles based on their authority and financial oversight.
 A typical hierarchy might include department managers for smaller amounts, finance directors for midrange expenses, and senior executives for major expenditures.